Economics - BA, BS

 Students who plan to pursue graduate-level studies in economics are encouraged to pursue a minor in math or statistics.

-Economics majors satisfy the Writing Requirement for Majors by completing at least one writing intensive course in economics, generally by selecting ECON 3480W International Economics: Trade and Immigration as one of their upper level courses.
+Economics majors satisfy the Writing Requirement for Majors by completing at least one writing intensive course in economics.
 They complete the liberal arts core Writing Requirement with three other writing-intensive courses (CORE 1000W The Reflective Woman or CORE 2000W The Reflective Woman, CORE 3990W Global Search for Justice, and any other writing-intensive course in this or another department).